DiedrichsenLab/diedrichsenlab.github.io/_guides/08_preprocess_fMRI.md

 3. **Center AC**
     - Set AC in T1 anatomicals
 4. **Segmentation and Normalization**
-    - Run the SPM12 batch script for segmentation and normalization.
+    - Run the SPM12 batch script for segmentation and normalization
 5. **Optional**
     - Unzip, move and rename T2 anatomical from BIDS to anatomicals/subj_id/T2anatomical.nii
     - Coregister T2 to T1